WilberRojas/Laminator/README.md

 # Laminator

-This is a Fusion 360 script that generates an Excel table with the necessary cuts for wood laminate, based on the size of each body.
+This is a Fusion 360 script that generates an Excel table with the necessary cuts for a wood sheet, based on the size of each body.

 > ⚠️ Your designs **must be created using separate bodies**.
 Each body represents one wood cut.